coinflect/coinflectchain/chains/atomic/README.md

 # Shared Memory

-Shared memory creates a way for blockchains in the Coinflect Ecosystem to communicate with each other by using a shared database to create a bidirectional communication channel between any two blockchains in the same subnet.
+Shared memory creates a way for Blockchains in the Coinflect Ecosystem to communicate with each other by using a shared database to create a bidirectional communication channel between any two blockchains in the same subnet.

 ## Shared Database